Creating a Workflow

 Use custom views when you're building something workflow-specific and don’t need to use the same filter logic anywhere else.

-After you chose a type of view, click "Save Changes"
+After you chose a type of view, click "Save"

 Your workflow will now only run on records that match the filters in the selected view.

-Next, click the “Action” node below the View block to add your first action.
+Next, click the “Empty Node” below the Source Node to add your first action.

 You’ll see two categories.
 You can read more about each node in a dedicated doc: